Frequency-Domain Analysis of Time Series with Network-Structured Dependence: Application to Global Bank Connectedness

-By leveraging the connection between GNAR models and constrained VAR representations discussed in Section~\ref{sec:gnarintro}, the GNAR spectral density can be naturally defined by embedding the network structure directly into a $d$-dimensional VAR$(p)$ process coefficient representation using equation \eqref{eq:VAR_coeff} \citep[see also page 685 of][]{Priestley1981}, as follows.
+Should parametric modeling be appropriate, Section~\ref{sec:gnarintro} illustrated that network-structured time series models may be framed as constrained VAR processes, with specific structural constraints unique to each model class.
+Under this umbrella, the parametric spectral density \cite[see also][p.~685]{Priestley1981} is naturally defined by embedding the network structure directly into a $d$-dimensional VAR($p$) coefficient representation.